pbojan/cryptocoins-desklet-windows/README.md

-## CryptoCoins Desklet for Windows
+## Crypto Coins Desklet for Windows

 Windows Desklet (Widget or Gadget or Skin) that displays the current price of more than **1500+ coins** and their daily percent changes.